Brief Intervention for Adolescents Part I: BNI Using MI Strategies

-One of the largest barriers to providing appropriate substance use services to adolescents is getting them to open up about their use and engage in conversation to reduce or eliminate it, if necessary.
-The Using SBIRT to Talk to Adolescents about Substance Use four-part webinar series introduces health professionals to the SBIRT model as a way to learn from adolescents about their substance use, talk about what might motivate them to make a decision to reduce or abstain (if needed), and execute a plan to do so.
+One of the largest barriers to providing appropriate substance use services to adolescents and young adults is getting them to open up about their use and engage in conversation to reduce or eliminate it, if necessary.
+The Using SBIRT to Talk to Adolescents about Substance Use four-part webinar series introduces health professionals to the SBIRT model as a way to learn about their substance use, talk about what might motivate them to make a decision to reduce or abstain (if needed), and execute a plan to do so.

-This second webinar in the series demonstrates how to deliver brief interventions to adolescents using the Brief Negotiated Interview (BNI) informed by motivational interviewing (MI), using sample dialogues.
-The BNI is a great way to facilitate conversation with adolescents about their substance use, as well as what might motivate them to seek treatment, if necessary.
-These are the key ingredients to change for adolescents.
+This second webinar in the series demonstrates how to deliver brief intervention to adolescents and young adults using the Brief Negotiated Interview (BNI) informed by motivational interviewing (MI), using sample dialogues.
+The BNI is a great way to facilitate conversation with them about their substance use, as well as what might motivate them to seek treatment, if necessary.

-Along with cutting-edge, evidence-based education, the expert presenters will provide sample scripts and role plays so participants gain strategies to use right away with adolescents in many settings.
-This free education is ideal for anyone who wishes to gain an in-depth understanding of SBIRT and its use with adolescents, designed for both those who are new to SBIRT and for those who want more advanced training beyond an overview.
+Along with evidence-based education, the expert presenters will provide sample scripts and role plays so participants gain strategies to use right away in many settings.
+This free education is ideal for anyone who wishes to gain an in-depth understanding of SBIRT and its use with adolescents and young adults.
+It is designed for both those who are new to SBIRT and for those who want more advanced training beyond an overview.

-- Learn the steps of delivering an effective brief intervention based on the Brief Negotiated Interview Model.
+- Learn the steps of delivering an effective brief intervention based on the Brief Negotiated Interview (BNI) model.

 - Use Motivational Interviewing (MI) strategies to increase an adolescent's internal motivation to change their substance use.